StephHjar/star-wars-trivia/README.md

 The Star Wars Legends Trivia site is a fully responsive website that allows players to answer multiple choice trivia questions on desktop, tablet, or mobile.
 Players will see their score as they play, and will have the option to replay the trivia game as often as they like.
 They can also share their results after completing the quiz.
 Questions are displayed in a random order for replayability.

+The live link can be found here - https://stephhjar.github.io/star-wars-trivia

 Responsive Mockup from [ui.dev](https://ui.dev/amiresponsive):
 ![Responsive Mockup](assets/images/README/responsive-layout.png)